AdaCore/spark2014/lrm/source/declarations-and-types.rst

 Subtype Predicates
 ~~~~~~~~~~~~~~~~~~

-..todo:: It is intended to support subtype predicates.
+.. todo:: It is intended to support subtype predicates.
 Analysis is required
           to determine if any subset rules need to be applied.

 Objects and Named Numbers
 -------------------------